Magazine Founder Says Doing Good Still WorksPUBLISHING: Goldhirsh stays positive after firing editorial staff. Monday, October 21, 2013

 The Arab Spring, the Occupy protests and the Internet campaigns to defeat Congress’ Stop Online Piracy Act erupted during 2011, global flashpoints of crackling activism, spearheaded by legions of tech-savvy youths.
 The media portrayed these happenings as an uprising of a generation that was starting to give a damn, and Good Magazine knew it best.

 It had been five years since Goldhirsh had started the magazine, using a portion of the money he inherited from his father’s publishing fortune.
-But the idea of creating an outlet focusing on the young idealistic types who speak casually about “ethical jewelry” and “tipping points” was untenable.
+Back then, the idea of creating an outlet focusing on the young idealistic types who speak casually about “ethical jewelry” and “tipping points” was untenable.

 “The term ‘do-gooder’ was a pejorative,” Goldhirsh liked to say.